strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .4 =
+* BUG: Added pmpro_btn-submit-checkout class to the PayPal checkout button.
+When paired with PMPro core updates, this fixes issues where the PayPal button remained disabled after trying to checkout via the default gateway first.
+* ENHANCEMENT: Changed "payment method" section to use div formatting instead of tables.

 = .3 =
 * Fixed bug where payment fields could show up on the review page when checking out with PayPal Express.